 Keep on reading, this is only going to get better.

 Pretty clear, right?
-Bare in mind though, that recurring tasks such as marketing efforts, general customer service and communication do not have to be included in these plans.
+Bear in mind though that recurring tasks such as marketing efforts, general customer service and communication do not have to be included in these plans.
 Daily tasks would only make the calendar unnecessary crowded and your already busy mind confused.

 But, this is where daily tasks go: